Ardot66/REPO.EnemyOverhaul/Notes.md

     - If players hit it with items or the cart it will also aggro.
     - It will occasionally attempt to pick up and move items to help players, if players grab the item while it is doing this it will aggro.
     - Should pathfind to follow a particular player and get in their way a decent bit.
+  - Multiple states when near players, different counterplay in each state?
+    - Helpful state, where previous mechanics are kept
+      - Should be more difficult to aggro in this state.
+    - Aggressive state, where it roams around very quickly?
+      - Maybe attacks blindly for a bit.
+      - After maybe 10-15 secs goes back to being friendly.
 - Huntsman (Fixed!)
 - Reaper
   - Only aggro players not moving?